-(2) Apply to all development unless exempted pursuant to sections 38-143 and 38-170.
+(2) Apply to all development unless exempted pursuant to Sec 38-141.

 (3) Protect, maintain, and enhance the environment of the city and the public health, safety and the general welfare of the citizens of the city, by controlling discharges of pollutants to the public stormwater system, while maintaining and improving the quality of the receiving waters of the state.

 (4) Enable the city to comply with the National Pollution Discharge Elimination System (NPDES) permit and applicable regulations, 40 CFR 122.26 for stormwater discharges.

-(5) Allow the city to exercise the powers granted in T.C.A. § 68-221-1105, which provides that, among other powers municipalities have with respect to stormwater management facilities, is the power by ordinance or resolution to:
+(5) Allow the city to exercise the powers granted in T.C.A. § 68-221-1105, which provides that, among other powers municipalities have with respect to stormwater facilities, is the power by ordinance or resolution to:

 a.
-Exercise general regulation over the planning, location, construction, and operation and maintenance of stormwater management facilities in the municipality, whether or not owned and operated by the municipality;
+Exercise general regulation over the planning, location, construction, and operation and maintenance of stormwater facilities in the municipality, whether or not owned and operated by the municipality;